build-on-aws/content/posts/what-are-javascript-engines/index.md

 ![banner](./images/banner.png)

-Writing code for the web sometimes feels a little magical in that we write a sequence of characters in a file, open that file in a browser, and watch it come alive.
-But understanding the tech behind the magic can help you better tune your craft as a programmer.
+Writing code for the web sometimes feels a little magical in that we write a sequence of characters in a file, open that file in a browser, and watch it come to life.
+But understanding the tech behind the magic can help you better hone your craft as a programmer.

 In this article, you'll discover what is going on behind the scenes in a JavaScript-powered web or mobile stack by grasping the complexities of the JavaScript engines that power browsers.
 Let’s break down what a JavaScript engine does, why different platforms use different engines, how they have evolved over the years, and why we, as developers, should care.